-Duff Post - 20th And 26th Mayor Of Tampa
+Dr. Duff Post - 20th And 26th Mayor Of Tampa

-First Term: August 14, 1883 - August 13, 1886
+First, Second, and Third Terms : August 14, 1883 - August 13, 1886

 Fourth Term: March 4, 1891 - March 4, 1892

-Born in Tampa, Duff Post was the son of Tampa's 5thMayor, Madison Post.
-After his father's death in 1867, Duff became a live-inclerk in a general store owned by Jose Vigil, a Cuban immigrant.
-He attendedlocal schools and, afterward, graduated with a degree in dentistry.
-Postreturned to Tampa where he established a dental practice, became involved inlocal politics and was a successful entrepreneur.
-On January 3, 1879, Duff Postmarried Alberti Johnson, a native of Savannah, Georgia in Whiteville, MarionCounty, Florida.
-Post's business ventures included establishing an ice creamsaloon and restaurant in the Masonic Lodge Building in downtown Tampa thatopened on March 31, 1877.
-From 1881-1883, he served as Tampa's City Marshaland as a Captain in the 4th Regiment of the Florida Militia.
+Born in Tampa, Duff Post was the son of Tampa's 5th Mayor, Madison Post.
+He attended local schools and then graduated with a degree in dentistry from the Philadelphia Dental College.
+Dr. Post returned to Tampa where he established a dental practice, became involved in local politics, and was a successful entrepreneur.
+His business ventures included establishing an ice cream parlor and restaurant in the Masonic Lodge Building in downtown Tampa.
+In 1873, he was President of the Board of Health in Hillsborough County.
+From 1881 until 1883, he served as Tampa's City Marshal.

-In 1883, Post was elected Mayor, the second native of Tampato hold the office.
-He served three successive one-year terms.
-During his firstperiod as mayor, Post's administration gave Henry Plant authority to extendhis railroad system to Tampa.
-The town council also extended privileges to Plant'sSteamship Company At the same time, July 5, 1883, the mayor and council leasedland for thirty dollars a year on Polk, Zack and Twiggs Streets to the PlantInvestment Company where Plant constructed the railroad's western terminalpoints.
-In addition, a wharf was constructed at the edge of Polk Street to serve as a receiving dock for railroad building materials.
-Plant also purchased vasttracks of land for the construction of passenger and freight stations.
+In 1883, Dr. Post was elected Mayor of Tampa, the second native of Tampa to hold the office.
+Subsequent elections were held in 1884 and 1885, and he was again elected, serving three successive one year terms.
+During his first term, Mayor Post's administration gave Henry B. Plant authority to extend his railroad system to Tampa.
+The Town Council also extended privileges to Plant's steamship company.
+A wharf was constructed at the edge of Polk Street to serve as a receiving dock for railroad building materials.
+Plant also purchased vast tracts of land for the construction of passenger and freight stations.

 Sources for this Biographical Sketch:

 Covington, Dr. James W. and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.

 Grismer, Karl H., Tampa: A History of the City and the Tampa Bay Region of Florida, St. Petersburg Printing Company, FL, 1950.

-Robinson, Ernest L., History of Hillsborough County, Florida: Narrative andBiographical, The Record Company, St. Augustine, FL, 1928.
+Robinson, Ernest L., History of Hillsborough County, Florida: Narrative and Biographical, The Record Company, St. Augustine, FL, 1928.

-Tampa Council Minutes, Cityof Tampa Archives, Tampa, FL
+Tampa Council Minutes, City of Tampa Archives, Tampa, FL